oktadev/okta-blog/_source/_posts/2021-10-27-k8s-api-server-oidc.md

 ...
 ```

-If you are using a managed service like [EKS](/blog/2021/10/08/secure-access-to-aws-eks#add-okta-as-an-oidc-provider-on-your-eks-cluster) or [GKE](https://cloud.google.com/kubernetes-engine/docs/how-to/oidc#enabling_on_an_existing_cluster), then follow their instructions to update the API server
+If you are using a managed service like [EKS](/blog/2021/10/08/secure-access-to-aws-eks#add-okta-as-an-oidc-provider-on-your-eks-cluster) or [GKE](https://cloud.google.com/kubernetes-engine/docs/how-to/oidc#enabling_on_an_existing_cluster), then follow their instructions to update the API server.

 ## Configure RBAC